CrockPot Potato Soup is very easy to prep and your whole family will love it. A creamy potato base is flavored with onion, bacon and cheese.

 How to Make Slow Cooker Potato Soup

-Making potato soup in the crock pot is easy to do.
+Making a loaded baked potato soup is pure comfort food.
 A quick overview of this recipe:

-- Add (raw) potatoes and other ingredients to the slow cooker.
+- Add (raw) chopped potatoes and other ingredients to the slow cooker.
 Set it and forget it!

-- Once tender, blend half of the potatoes with an immersion blender.
-Mash the remaining.
+- Once tender, puree half of the potatoes with an immersion blender.
+Mash the remaining to reach the desired consistency.
 Add cream and sour cream.

-To Make it Thicker There many methods to thicken soups but really, mashing or pureeing part of the soup works the best.
-With this method, you are using the soup ingredients themselves to create a creamier base.
+To Make it Thicker Mashing or pureeing the soup is the best way to thicken it.
+With this method, the soup ingredients themselves create a creamy base.

 - Use a potato masher to slightly mash the remaining potatoes, you want to have some texture and smaller chunks.
 The more you mash, the thicker your soup will be.